 The National Pan-Hellenic Council is a collaborative organization of the 9 historically black Greek letter fraternities and sororities.

 Learn more about High Point University’s National Pan-Hellenic Council.

-The scholarly life at High Point University is a key component to embracing matters of diversity, inclusion, and equity, for it is in the classroom and through the academic coursework that students learn about the historical, analytic, and theoretical differences of varying cultures, languages, and people.
+The scholarly life at High Point University is a key component to embracing matters of diversity, inclusion, and equality, for it is in the classroom and through the academic coursework that students learn about the historical, analytic, and theoretical differences of varying cultures, languages, and people.
 No matter what major students are studying, they have countless opportunities across the curriculum—whether it’s a multi-ethnic literature course, a Buddhist religion course, a biology of women course, a women’s and gender studies course, a Japanese pop culture course, an African history course, to name just a few—to be challenged and exposed to a wide array of worldviews and philosophies.
 See our current Bulletin for a complete list of courses across every department and these courses which are considered “Diversity Rich.”

 International Student Life